 While it’s a great idea to look at your health and add more fruits and veggies to your diet, there is no medical evidence that suggests consuming juice instead of whole fruits and veggies makes you healthier.
 There is also no medical evidence that consuming juice detoxifies an already healthy body.

-In conclusion, make sure you get your five to nine daily servings of fruits and veggies, mostly in their whole form, to get the nutrients you need to reduce the risk of type-2 diabetes and stay healthy for years to come.
+Make sure you get your 5 to 9 daily servings of fruits and veggies, mostly in their whole form.
+With that alone, you’ll get the nutrients you need to reduce the risk of type-2 diabetes and help maintain overall health.

 2. Muraki, I., et al., Fruit consumption and risk of type 2 diabetes: results from three prospective longitudinal cohort studies.
 BMJ, 2013.
 347: p.
 F5001.